-The Shareholding class declares a constructor, but also provides a delegate type that can be used to create Shareholding instances indirectly by resolving them from a lifetime scope.
+The Shareholding class declares a constructor, but also provides a delegate type that can be used to create Shareholdings indirectly.

-Autofac can make use of this to automatically generate a factory:
+Autofac can make use of this to automatically generate a factory that can be accessed through the container:

 '''

 var builder = new ContainerBuilder();

 builder.RegisterType<Shareholding>();

-using var container = builder.Build();
+var container = builder.Build();

-using var scope = container.BeginLifetimeScope();

-var createHolding = scope.Resolve<Shareholding.Factory>();
+var shareholdingFactory = container.Resolve<Shareholding.Factory>();

-// 1234 shares of "ABC"

-var holding = createHolding("ABC", 1234);
+var shareholding = shareholdingFactory.Invoke("ABC", 1234);

 '''

-The factory is a standard delegate that can be called with Invoke() or with the function syntax as shown above..
+The factory is a standard delegate that can be called with Invoke(), as above, or with the function syntax shareholdingFactory("ABC", 1234).

 By default, Autofac matches the parameters of the delegate to the parameters of the constructor by name.
-If you use the generic Func relationships, Autofac will switch to matching parameters by type.
-The name matching is important here - it allows you to provide multiple parameters of the same type if you want, which isn't something the Func implicit relationships can support.
-However, it also means that if you change the names of parameters in the constructor, you also have to change those names in the delegate.
+If you use the generic Func types, Autofac will switch to matching parameters by type.